akandeseun/akandeseun/README.md

 - 👋 Hi, I’m @akandeseun
 - 👀 I’m interested in ...Front-End Web Development
-- 🌱 I’m currently learning ...JavaScript
+- 🌱 I’m currently learning ...JavaScript and Tailwind CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @_akandeseun on twitter